 All of these methods are equally important and should be taken into account when considering the feedback provided.
 Feedback from the academic team is given to help you improve your work, as well as help you understand the grade awarded.
 Feedback is given to aid your professional and academic development, it is not given to criticise and find fault with your work and should be taken as it is intended, as something to help you learn and develop.
 Comments are intended as suggestions for improvement or questions to provoke further thought or study.
-Final feedback (written and/or audio) and grading is communicated using Canvas, the College VLE following the completion of marking on the module.
+Final feedback and grading is communicated using Canvas, the College VLE.

 Formative feedback is given during a project in tutorials and workshops.
 Summative feedback is provided at the end of a project, when it is complete.
 Normally, assessed assignments and coursework will be returned within 20 working days of submission/presentation.
-'Working days' means when the College is open to students and does not include Christmas, Easter and summer breaks.
+'Working days' means when the College is open to students and does not include Winter, Spring and Summer breaks.
 If, exceptionally, this 4 week turnaround cannot be achieved you will be notified with an explanation and a new return date.
 If you do not understand the comments you have received or you are unsure why a particular grade has been awarded, you should speak to the marker of the assignment in the first instance.